jyoo980/jyoo980/README.md

 Software tooling and programmer productivity are my main interests.
 I enjoy tackling problems that programmers face _in practice_ in their day-to-day work.
-To that end, I've gotten my feet wet in industry, ranging from small startups with 4 backend developers, to behemoths like [@twitter](https://github.com/twitter).
+I've also gotten my feet wet in industry, ranging from small startups with 4 backend developers, to behemoths like [@twitter](https://github.com/twitter).